+The Fund has investments in only equity securities classified as FVTPL Hence, no impairment allowance is recorded in these financial statements as per IFRS 9.
 The Fund's cash and cash equivalents are held mainly with counterparties having sound credit rating.
 Credit risk relating to is considered to be not significant.